steqeq/0000/README.md

 ### General AMD ROCm Documentatin Links

-Access the following links for more information on:
+Access the following links for more information:

 * For AMD ROCm documentation, see